 Description

-The bridge is an early 18th century round-arched military bridge with a later raised carriageway.
-The bridge remains in use and crosses the Banvie Burn within the Blair Atholl estate policies.
-The 18th century military bridge is rubble built with roughly dressed voussoirs forming the arch.
-It is sprung from rubble masonry abutments on bedrock on either side of the river, but these have been altered with the eastern abutment encased in concrete.
-The heightened carriageway does not extend across the entire width of the bridge and the southern quarter of the carriageway of the 18th century bridge is visible where a pathway has been maintained.
-The southern parapet survives and extends beyond both ends of the bridge where it flares outwards to form the approaches.
-The later heightened carriageway is raised up on rubble masonry walls that extend above the carriageway to form high parapets.
+The Old Blair Bridge is an early 18th century round-arched military bridge, later raised to accommodate a higher carriageway.
+It crosses the Banvie Burn within the policies of the Blair Atholl estate and remains in use.
+The original 18th century military bridge is constructed of rubble with roughly dressed voussoirs forming the arch.
+It arises from rubble masonry abutments built on bedrock on either side of the river; however, the eastern abutment has been encased in concrete.
+The heightened carriageway does not extend across the entire width of the bridge, and the southern quarter of the original 18th century bridge’s carriageway is visible where a pathway has been maintained.
+The southern parapet is present and extends beyond both ends of the bridge, flaring outwards to form the approaches.
+The later heightened carriageway is raised upon rubble masonry walls that extend above the carriageway to form high parapets.

-This bridge is likely to relate to an early phase of road building – between Old Blair and Dalnacardoch (in 1728).
-The bridge was later altered as part of developments within the policies of Blair Castle by the construction of a raised carriageway to meet the adjoining estate road.
-The alterations date to before 1861 when they are shown on the Ordanance Survey 1st edition map.
+The bridge likely relates to an early phase of road building between Old Blair and Dalnacardoch, undertaken in 1728.
+Later alterations, involving the construction of a raised carriageway to connect with the estate road, occurred before 1861, as shown on the Ordnance Survey 1st edition map.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.